Types of Malnutrition

 - Give vitamin A and folic acid

-- Use lactose-free or soya bean formula for treating diarrhea
+- Use lactose-free or soybean formula for treating diarrhea

 - Treat lactose intolerance

-- In the cases of shock, intravenous rehydration with a Ringer-lactate solution with 5% dextrose is recommended
+- In cases of shock, provide intravenous rehydration with lactated Ringer’s solution and 5% dextrose

 - Encourage the child to eat frequently

 - Stimulate the emotional and physical development of the child